AseelJamaan/Ai-Task-2/README.md

 # Ai-Task-2
 ## Image Recognition Model using Teachable Machine by Google
 ### Project Overview
 This project involves training an image recognition model using Teachable Machine by Google.
-The model classifies images into at least two distinct classes.
+The model classifies images into at least two distinct classes ( flower/ tree ).
 The trained model is then exported in TensorFlow format.
-A Python script is created to load the model, accept an input image, and predict the class of the image ( flower/ tree ).
+A Python script is created to load the model, accept an input image, and predict the class of the image.

 ### Steps Taken
 - Training the Model: